dargaCode/Thwartski-Tf2-Hud/trunk/thwartski_hud/thwartski_hud__README.txt

 1. Find your TF2 folder.
 It will be something like:
 	C:\Program Files (x86)\Steam\steamapps\[YOURNAME]\team fortress 2\

-2. Copy the \TF\ folder from this folder into your \TEAM FORTRESS 2\ folder.
+2. Copy \TF\ from this folder into your \TEAM FORTRESS 2\ folder.
 	Overwrite all files.

-3. 24 player scoreboard is used by default.
-To select another, go to: paste the one you want from the \THWARTSKI_SCOREBOARDS\ folder to the \RESOURCE\UI\ folder.

-4. Have fun!
+3. Have fun!

 //-------------------------------------------------------------------
 //						  	 THANK YOU
 //-------------------------------------------------------------------

-Thanks to T-Triple-8, Baka-Baka, MCG, Dooman, and Archer for feedback so far.
+Thanks to Saberreap, OpticBarrel, Snakeyface, T-Triple-8, Baka-Baka, MCG, Dooman, and Archer for feedback.

-Thanks to Flame for his documentation on hud editing.
+Thanks to Flame for his documentation on how to edit hud files.

 //-------------------------------------------------------------------
 //						ABOUT THWARTSKI HUD